JAVA-IMAGING/python-imaging/src/README.md

 Extra info that might be helpful:

 - The actual dark frames we've been given comes with a Bayer pattern.
 So the subtraction can get more complicated since it will be done per color channel if it doesn't match the target image to be subtracted from.

+- Try to match the dark frame params (exposure time, temperature, etc.) with the images you are going to perform the dark correction to.